wbstack/docs/README.md

 - `npm run build` - Create a build
 - `npm run test` - Run linting checks
 - `npm run fix` - Apply linting fixes

+**Images:**

+Try to not upload images into this repository.

+The current recommendation is to use [imgur](https://imgur.com/) to host images.
+For easy screengrabs and upload to imgur you can try [sharex](https://getsharex.com/) or something similar.